Private Equity FD or PE FD

 If you’re considering looking for venture capital or private equity investment into your business, a Finance Director is a vital component in your business structure.
 There are private equity investors who are interested in investing in businesses at every stage, from start-ups to facilitating management buyout loans.
 Every Finance Director has their niche area of expertise, with some tailoring their skills to the needs of private equity investment.
 They have the knowledge and skills to help you pitch to private equity investors, including providing them with peace of mind that they’ll receive regular reporting.

 A Finance Director supports the work of the company’s CEO, helping to drive the growth of the business through analysis and strategic recommendations.
 Working within an organization backed by private equity is different than a privately funded business.
 In these situations, the regular reporting and forecasting carried out by a Finance Director becomes even more crucial.
 Venture capitalists are more likely to invest in a business if they have a Finance Director to keep them up-to-date on the commercial and financial situation of the company.

 Finance Directors will have an established network of contacts within the banking industry and private equity firms, allowing them to tap into the industry for advice and recommendations when needed.
 The day-to-day activities of a Finance Director in a private equity-backed business focus more on the reporting responsibilities, along with strategic forecasting and development.

-Your Finance Director can oversee cash flow and any mergers or acquisitions that might occur, along with overseeing a private equity exit if it were to occur.
+Your Private Equity FD can oversee cash flow and any mergers or acquisitions that might occur, along with overseeing a private equity exit if it were to occur.
 The Finance Director can provide a point of focus for all those in a management position within the business, allowing them to drive growth and strategic development.